steveschofield/shannon-uncontained/README.md

 ---

+## ⚠️ Disclaimer

+**This tool is intended for EDUCATIONAL and AUTHORIZED security testing purposes ONLY.**

+* Do NOT use against systems without explicit written permission
+* The authors are NOT responsible for misuse of this extension
+* Use ONLY on systems you own or have authorization to test
+* Recommended for local testing against vulnerable apps like OWASP Juice Shop or DVWA
+* **USE AT YOUR OWN RISK - NO WARRANTY PROVIDED**

 ## What Is This, Exactly?

 Shannon-Uncontained is a **penetration testing orchestration framework** that treats security reconnaissance not as a checklist of tools, but as an exercise in **epistemic systems design**.
 We refuse to contain our observations in the stale categories of "finding" or "non-finding."
 Reality, as Hitchens might have noted, does not respect such convenient binaries.